CarstenSchelp/CarstenSchelp.github.io/_posts/2019-05-12-Online_Covariance_Algorithm_002.md

 title: "Implementation of an Online Covariance Algorithm"
 layout: post
 thumb: "./img/ocov_add.png"
+image: "./img/ocov_add.png"
+excerpt: "This Python-class implements an online-algorithm for calculating a covariance-matrix."
 tags: "online algorithm covariance merge vectorization"
 ---
 **This Python-class implements an online-algorithm for calculating a covariance-matrix.**<!--more-->